mjung5/online-news-prediction/analysis/bus.md

 information will be very useful for the writers because people tend to read articles based on the catch title and length of the articles.
-If a bell shape appears in the plot A, we can embrace the idea that articles with not too long or short number of words in title are more share and perhaps a quadratic relationship is appropriate for this variable.
-Also, in the plot B, if the data exhibits a slightly negative slops, we can infer that people tend to share more articles with shorter contents and perhaps a negative linear relationship is appropriate.
+If a bell shape appears in the plot A, we can embrace the idea that articles with not too long or short number of words in title are more shared and perhaps a quadratic relationship is appropriate for this variable.
+Also, in plot B, if the data exhibits a slightly negative slops, we can infer that people tend to share more articles with shorter contents and perhaps a negative linear relationship is appropriate.

 #### Unique words count